elmosgot/cool-builder/README.md

 Introduction
 ------------
-This is a builder that helps with setting up the skeletons for modules, forms and table gateways directly with their corresponding admin panel and table format
+This builder will helps with creating the structure, Classes and PHPUnit: for modules, forms and table gateways directly with their  default setup.
+Where needed this system will generate the base for an managing the content panel and create the related table gateway to store the information.

+If you prefer a different setup then the default supplied in this repository you can just replace or add another folder inside the folder 'data/templates'.
 ---------------------------